hxr66666/cdc-java-cdc-office/cdc-office-tools/ksd-ug.md

  -h,--help                        Prints this help and exits.
     --key <arg>                   Name of key column(s).
     --line-mark-column <arg>      Optional name of a line mark column.
-                                  (default: "Line Diff" if necessary)
+                                  (default: "Line Diff" if necessary).
     --no-added-or-removed-marks   Do not print added or removed marks.
                                   This forces insertion of the line mark column.